Being Cabin Crew | The Ugly Truth Part 5

 We were slightly delayed on the ground as we were waiting for passengers; I was engaging with my customers and spoke to ALL passengers in the first class cabin.
 I introduced myself and asked their names and how they would like to be addressed.
 I asked about their journeys and if they were connecting at all.
 I spoke at length with Iris (10K) and her husband who had just got over cancer treatment and with a family, Stuart, Donata and Addy.
 This behaviour has been commented on positively in my previous onboard reviews.
 One passenger asked me for an AAA battery, which I gave to him as I had a third torch with me.
 He was very grateful; Purser Katrina witnessed this.
 (Katrina was working up in this rank)

-(Laurence) We did have a delay on the ground of 40 minutes.
+(Laurence) We had a delay on the ground of about 40 minutes.
+We pushed back from the gate after about twenty five minutes.
 I state in my report I saw Bart in the cabin talking to his customers which impressed me.
-I thought he was introducing himself and doing seat intros.
+I thought he was introducing himself and doing seat introductions.
 Note Bart states “I was engaging with my customers and spoke to ALL passengers in the First Class cabin“.
 Why that’s relevant will become clear shortly.

 (Bart) I always have an order sheet or piece of paper with me so I can write down passenger’s names and its always handy to have.
 Whilst I can appreciate that this is not normally best practice, the nature of the delay meant that I had a number of customers who decided to give me their meal and drinks orders.

-Bart took an order from every customer on his side.
+Bart took an order for after takeoff drinks and lunch from every customer on his side.

-Were Bart to be telling the truth, if we had nine people in total in the cabin he would only have had maybe six at the most on his side.
-We had three aisle crew serving in First Class plus a Flight Manager and Purser.
-With almost as many crew as passengers Bart states he wanted to save time in the air.
+Were Bart to be telling the truth, with nine people in the cabin he would only have had maybe six at the most on his side.
+Three crew serve in the two aisles in First plus there’s also a crew member in the galley, a Flight Manager and a Purser.
+With almost as many crew as passengers Bart states he wanted to save time in the air on a nine hour daytime flight.

-After almost a year in the company he should understand the Purser or Flight Manager where there’s no Purser on board in First runs the services and any changes must first be approved by them.
+After almost a year in the company he should understand the Purser or Flight Manager runs the services and any changes comes from them.

 (Bart) Sadly I wasn’t guided at all on the ground as I have been in the past during delays, many Managers specifically ask us to take orders to utilise time and it showed that I did engage with my customers.
 Perhaps Lawrence could have elaborated onboard for my development and growth in my role.